Ranking tables

 Civil Liberties & Human Rights

 Monckton Chambers is notable for its ability to act at the intersection between commercial regulatory law and human rights.
 The set also maintains a broader human rights and civil liberties practice, with members acting in discrimination, police law and privacy-related cases.
-Monckton barristers appear before all levels of the domestic court system, as well as international courts.
-Among other high-profile matters, counsel from the set have been active in challenges concerning the relocation of Afghan interpreters to the UK.
+The set's barristers appear before all levels of the domestic court system, as well as international courts.
+Among other high-profile matters, counsel from the set have been active in challenges concerning the seizure of mobile devices from asylum seekers upon their arrival to the UK.
+One instructing solicitor praises Monckton Chambers for their child rights work, stating it is a "go-to set for complex age assessment matters as they have capacity to deal with complex matters which often require prompt action to protect the rights of a child".